Clob4k/pseudocode-to-python-converter/README.md

 4. **user-defined data types**

-# Accepted pesudocode format
+# Accepted pseudocode format

-* All Syntax follow the Cambridge International AS & A Level Computer Science 9618 - Pesudocode Guide for Teachers.
+* All Syntax follow the Cambridge International AS & A Level Computer Science 9618 - pseudocode Guide for Teachers.

 * Command words implemented should be in **UPPER** case.